-Attention is drawn to the fact that concerning fire insurance of buildings (class 8) minimum conditions apply in Denmark in order to protect the pledge (Executive Order No. 856 of 21 October 2002).
-A copy in English is enclosed for information.
+In regards to fire insurance of buildings (class 8) minimum conditions apply in Denmark in order to protect the pledge (Executive Order No. 856 of 21 October 2002).

-Insurance companies underwriting fire insurance in Denmark are required by law to collect a DKK 20 annual fee per fire insurance policy.
-This sum covers the cost of a compensation scheme for flood and windstorm in woods.
+Insurance companies underwriting fire insurance in Denmark are required by law to collect an annual fee of DKK 60 per fire insurance policy (from 1 July 2021 reduced to DKK 40).
+This sum covers the cost of a compensation scheme for storm surge, flooding from waterways and lakes and windfalls.
 The scheme is administered by a Flood and Windstorm Council assisted by the insurance companies.
-The Flood and Windstorm Council has its secretariat by the Danish Insurance Association, Amaliegade 10, DK-1256 Copenhagen K.
+More information can be found on the Storm Council’s website.

 It is also a condition that the company appoints a (claim) Representative, cf. the rules in Art.
 12 a, 4.

-The cover of risks classified under class 10 is, as third party motor liability insurance is a compulsory insurance in Denmark, subject to specific rules and it is therefore necessary for the company to make a notification to SKAT, the Central Register for Motor Vehicles, Helgeshøj alle 9, DK-2630 Taastrup.
+Third party motor liability insurance is a compulsory insurance in Denmark.
+Therefore, the cover of risks classified under class 10 is subject to specific rules and it is therefore necessary for the company to make a notification to SKAT, the Central Register for Motor Vehicles, Helgeshøj Allé, DK-2639, Taastrup.

-The Danish Financial Supervisory Authority must emphasize that the above-mentioned requirements must be fulfilled before the company can begin to operate on a services basis within class 10 in Denmark.
+The Danish Financial Supervisory Authority must emphasize that the above-mentioned requirements must be fulfilled before the company can begin to operate on a service basis within class 10 in Denmark.

 Liability insurance for injury or damage caused by dogs is a compulsory insurance in Denmark (Executive Order No. 485 of 25 September 1984 – only available in Danish).